Citrine at a Glance

 RecommendedSound Healing

-RecommendedMoon Phase Charging: Citrine benefits from charging in sunlight more than moonlight, given its solar nature.
-Place it in gentle morning sunlight for 1-2 hours to recharge its golden energy.
-If you prefer moonlight charging, the full moon works well — place your Citrine where it can absorb moonlight overnight.
-For intention-setting around abundance, the waxing moon phase (from new moon to full moon) is ideal, as it aligns with growing and attracting energy.
-Citrine is one of the few crystals that rarely needs cleansing due to its self-transmuting properties, but intentional charging amplifies its natural gifts.
+RecommendedMoon Phase Charging: Citrine responds better to sunlight than moonlight, given its solar nature.
+Place it in gentle morning sunlight for 1-2 hours.
+If you prefer moonlight, the full moon works.
+For abundance intentions, the waxing moon (new to full) aligns with growing energy.
+Citrine rarely needs cleansing due to its self-transmuting reputation, but intentional charging does seem to amplify the effect.

 Avoid the following: